silhavyj/KIV-DS-Distributed-Cache/README.md

 vagrant up
 ```

-To shut down the containers, the can use the following command.
+To shut down the containers, they can use the following command.

 ```
 vagrant destroy -f